- Planning Home

 The purpose of the Sign Code is to ensure that signs are constructed, erected, and maintained in a safe manner that does not create visual distraction for motorists.
 It also helps our community maintain a neat, clean, orderly, and attractive appearance.

 Sustainability is a matter of meeting the vital human needs of the present without compromising our ability to meet future needs.
 This involves the economy, nature, and society.
 Sustainability requires consideration of both long-term and short-term effects.
 Operating sustainability means that we are leaving a legacy for the community of Lake Oswego and the planet.

 One of the benefits of living in Lake Oswego is the abundance of trees in the city.
 Lake Oswego leads other communities in its overall protection of trees.
 The city has regulated tree removal and mandated tree protection by local law for approximately 30 years.
-Anyone proposing to remove a tree over five inches in diameter is required to go through a permit process and justify the tree removal.
-The city regularly requires the planting of replacement (or mitigation) trees when other trees have been permitted to be removed.
+Anyone proposing to remove a tree over six inches in diameter is required to go through a permit process.